lbia/kak-replace-mode/README.md

 [kakoune](https://github.com/mawww/kakoune)
 plugin that adds a vim-style replace mode

-replace mode implemented both in sh and c
+replace mode implemented both in posix sh and ansi c

 similar to fisical insert key in other programs and vim replace-mode